 When using the expanded clay pellets in gardening, you need to figure out exactly what your plants need for growth in the first place.

-If you want the water to drain around the roots to aerate them, leave the pellets whole and mix them in with the rest of the soil.
-A 30 - 7o (30% percent of hydroton, and 70% for soil) works great in improving the water-holding capacity of the mixture.
+If you want the water to drain around the roots to aerate them, leave the pellets whole.
+You can use Hydroton alone or mix them in with the soil.
+A 30 - 70 (30% percent of hydroton, and 70% for soil) works great in improving the water-holding capacity of the mixture.

 You can also try adding this material at the bottom of your growing container below the soil layer to improve the drainage